 Careers to Avoid: Craft Artists, Preschool Teachers, Medical Records Technicians

-With over 18 years of experience in higher education, Kim works with college students to understand their strengths and use their strengths to make connections on campus and out in the community to prepare them for success.
+With over 18 years of higher education experience, Kim works with college students to understand their strengths.
+She helps them use those strengths to make connections on and off campus, preparing them for success.

 Coordinator of Student Engagement and Activities